nseniak/opwatch/doc/quickstart.md

 $ opwatch my_first_processor.js
 ```

-After a few seconds, you get a message informing you that the processor is running.
+Opwatch displays a message informing you that the processor is running.
 Now, every time you append a line
 containing the keyword `ERROR` to the file `application.log`, you get a message with the alert title and the content
 of the matching line: